MikailaAkeredolu/c16-midterm/README.md

   -   Createa a customer account instance named customer2
   -   add customer1 to the link of the bank's cuntomers
   -   deposit $500 into customer2's savings account
-  -   attempt to withdraw $1 million from the account
+  -   attempt to withdraw $1 million from customer2's savings account
   -   withdraw $100 from customer2's savings account